 Luxury touches

-Higher-end models often include upgraded upholstery, soft lighting, refined cabinetry, and thoughtful finishes that elevate daily comfort.
+Higher-end models often include better seats and fabrics, soft lighting, polished cabinets, and thoughtful finishes that lift daily comfort.

 Off-grid ready

-Many Transit-based Class B RVs support solar power, auxiliary batteries, and efficient heating systems.
-These features allow extended travel without constant hookups, aligning with sustainability in every van.
+Many Transit-based Class B RVs support solar power, extra batteries, and efficient heating systems.
+These features allow longer travel without constant hookups, fitting with care for the planet in every van.

 Popular Examples at a Glance